Amsterdam/django-gisserver/README.md

 When you follow the source of the `WFSView`, `WFSMethod` and `Parameter` classes, you'll find that it's written with extensibility in mind.
 Extra parameters and operations can easily be added there.
 You could even do that within your own projects and implementations.

+A lot of the internal classes and object names are direct copies from the WFS spec.
+By following these type definitions, a lot of the logic and code structure follows naturally.

 The `Makefile` gives you all you need to start working on the project.
 Typing `make` gives an overview of all possible shortcut commands.